brnielsen/brnielsen/README.md

 ### I'm a self taught Unity Developer looking to make educational games.

-### Here is a link to my current finished projects: https://brnielsen.itch.io/
+### Here is a link to my finished projects: https://brnielsen.itch.io/